 Best in Show 2008

-Arguably, no other Westminster winner earned quite the celebrity of this bugling Beagle, who traversed the country to visit the White House, ride on a float in the Macy’s Thanksgiving Day Parade and visit veterans as a certified therapy dog.
-The first of his breed to win Best in Show at Madison Square Garden — accompanied by the roar of the New York City crowd, which delighted at his impromptu howls — Uno died this September at 13 years old, prompting obituaries in some of the nation’s largest newspapers.
+Arguably, no other Westminster winner earned quite the celebrity of this bugling Beagle.
+Uno traversed the country to visit the White House, ride on a float in the Macy’s Thanksgiving Day Parade, and visit veterans as a certified therapy dog.
+The first of his breed to win Best in Show at Madison Square Garden — accompanied by the roar of the New York City crowd, which delighted at his impromptu howls.

-The 148th Annual Westminster Kennel Club has named it’s 2024 Best in Show!
+The 149th Annual Westminster Kennel Club Dog Show has crowned its Best in Show!
 Catch reruns of the coverage on demand and learn more about one of the most famous dog shows in the United States at westminsterkennelclub.org.